-- The #1 TRUSTED PROBIOTICS FOR PETS: Made in the USA, with years of consistent, Natural results combatting dog diarrhea,...
+- The #1 TRUSTED PROBIOTICS FOR PETS: 12 years of consistent, Natural results combatting dog diarrhea, loose stool, yeast...

 In our estimation, Nusentia Probiotic Miracle is the best canine probiotic on the market today.
 It is also one of the most affordable, which is a bonus for budget-conscious pet owners.
 The pet dieticians at Nusentia have taken great care to formulate Probiotic Miracle specifically for dogs.

 Nusentia Probiotic Miracle contains seven types of live bacteria.
 The product is a dry powder that easily mixes with your pet’s food.
 An included scoop takes the guess work out of determining how much powder your pooch needs.
 Because the powder is tasteless and odorless, your dog will likely not even know he is munching down on some health-boosting bacteria.